-Morningstar is one of the more well-known financial information and research sites out there.
+Morningstar Review: They are one of the more well-known financial information and research sites out there.
 They’ve been in operation since 1984.
 Hence our Morningstar review.
 The site’s best known for its investment analysis and up-to-date news coverage of the stock market.
 But there’s more to Morningstar than just stock research!
 Morningstar actually operates an asset management arm that has a total AUM of nearly $250 billion.
 In fact, many people don’t even know that Morningstar is a publicly traded company.
 The ticker symbol is NASDAQ: $MORN.
 The company has a market cap of over $10 billion .
 In fact, they’re a component of the Russell 1000 index too!

 Who is Morningstar for?